 Title III, Part A provides grants to districts and schools (via states) to supplement programs for students with Limited English Proficiency (LEP) such as English Learners.
 Schools are expected to hold LEP/ELL students to the same state standards as those required of all students.
 Title III can fund evidence-based education technology solutions like Speak Agent and related services for LEP/ELL students.

 Student Support and Academic Enrichment (SSAE) is a Title IV program distributed to districts and schools that receive Title I funds.
 It can be used to support STEM instruction, health and safety programs, or technology enhancements such as blended learning programs, software, digital resources, or professional development.
 Speak Agent could either fall under the "Well-Rounded Education Activities" (e.g., STEM) or "Technology" depending on your program design.

 Study Data Supporting "Moderate" Evidence

 All of the federal grant programs require interventions/programs to meet ESSA evidence criteria.
-Speak Agent meets the second-highest evidence level (moderate), based on the following findings in a full-year QED study sponsored by the National Science Foundation, among other research:
+Speak Agent meets the evidence criteria, based on the following findings in a full-year QED study sponsored by the National Science Foundation, among other research: